Ulverston: Governance

-Ulverston is within the area of South Lakeland District Council (SLDC) in the county of Cumbria.
-Some local government responsibilities fall to SLDC, while others are handled by Cumbria County Council.
+Ulverston falls within the Westmorland and Furness unitary authority area in the ceremonial county of Cumbria.
+Until 2023 it was within South Lakeland District.
 Ulverston Town Council covers some parochial matters.

 The town is in the wider civil parish of Ulverston.
 This is bounded in the east by the Leven estuary, the River Crake, Coniston Water and Yewdale Beck.
 To the west the boundary follows a chain of hills, and beyond lie the towns of Kirkby-in-Furness and Askam and Ireleth.
 To the south is relatively low land that rises quickly.
 In the north are hills such as Coniston Old Man.
 The parish settlements are mainly in the eastern part.

 Places of interest

 The Laurel & Hardy Museum is situated in Ulverston.
+This is because Stan Laurel was born in Ulverston in 1890 and later became famous because of films made in the USA with Oliver Hardy.

-The limestone Hoad Monument (proper name: the Sir John Barrow Monument) was built in 1850 in honour of the statesman Sir John Barrow.
-It offers views that include Morecambe Bay and parts of the Lake District.
+The limestone Hoad Monument (proper name: the Sir John Barrow Monument), which offers views that include Morecambe Bay and parts of the Lake District, was built in 1850 in honour of the statesman Sir John Barrow.

+Ulverston Town Hall was completed in 1825.

+The Roxy Cinema opened on 21 June 1937 with 'Rose Marie' starring Nelson Eddy and Jeanette Macdonald.
+It was designed by Drury and Gomersall for the James Brennan circuit.

+The Victoria Concert Hall (now premises of Emmanuel Christian Centre) opened in 1850 as an opera and dance hall.
+It is now a Grade II listed building.
+In 1909 it became Ulverston's first cinema and was formerly the location of the County Court sessions.
+It served various religious uses until being refurbished in 1986 by Ulverston's oldest evangelical community to open as Emmanuel Christian Centre.

 Education

 Ulverston Victoria High School (UVHS), the town's secondary school, with some 1,200 pupils, includes a sixth form college with about 400.
-There are four main primary schools; Croftlands Junior (secular), St Mary's (Catholic), Church Walk (Church of England) and Sir John Barrow (secular) and a special education school, near Sandside.
+There are four main primary schools; Croftlands Junior (secular), St Mary's (Catholic), Church Walk (Church of England) and Sir John Barrow (secular) and a special education school, located on the site of former Todbusk building on UVHS site.